Farhan Akhtar: Personal life

 Akhtar married Adhuna Bhabani in 2000, after being in a relationship with her for 3 years.
 They first met during the filming of his directorial debut Dil Chahta Hai, which also marked Bhabani's debut as a Bollywood hairstylist.
 The couple has two daughters named Shakya and Akira.
 On 21 January 2016, they announced their separation after 16 years of marriage.
 Their divorce was finalised on 24 April 2017, with Bhabani having custody of their children.

-Akhtar started dating VJ Shibani Dandekar in 2018.
+Akhtar started dating video jockey Shibani Dandekar in 2018.
 On 19 February 2022, they got married in a non-religious ceremony at his Khandala farmhouse.

 Career

 Akhtar worked as an apprentice in film distribution and direction for Yash Chopra's Lamhe (1991) when he was 17 years old and later moved to an advertisement production house named "Script Shop" to spend an approximate 3 years there.
 He also assisted Pankaj Parashar as a director in Himalay Putra (1997) before launching himself into direction and writing.